A dark, shadowy close up of a cow's right eye.

 Our society values kindness to animals.
 We teach our children to be gentle, and most people are instinctively moved to help an animal in distress.

-What about the people forced to live out this contradiction?
-Common sense — and a growing body of scientific evidence — explains that working in a slaughterhouse can have an immense emotional and psychological impact, with serious consequences for these workers, their communities — and the animals whose final moments they participate in.
+What about the people forced to live out this contradiction day after day, for work?
+Working in a slaughterhouse can have an immense emotional and psychological impact, with serious consequences for these workers, their communities, and the animals whose final moments they participate in.

 Ed Van Winkle